wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     <tt>2600:1f18:10e8:73___;;/64</tt>

-2. Use the table above to pre-define your own numbering scheme, which can also be used as shortcuts in other names.

     ### VPC Subnets

-3. In the AWS Console GUI VPC Subnets, select each subnet defined above.
+8. In the AWS Console GUI VPC Subnets, select each subnet defined above.
-4. Click "Actions" menu to select "Edit subnet settings".
+9. Click "Actions" menu to select "Edit subnet settings".
-5. Check "Enable auto-assign IPv6 addresses".
+10. Check "Enable auto-assign IPv6 addresses".
-6. Scroll to click the orange Save.
+11. Scroll to click the orange Save.

     PROTIP: If the VPC is defined using Terraform instead of the GUI, the above can be coded one time for subsequent repeated use.